httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 to link distinct requests even in the absence of cookies (for example, connection and/or socket pooling between same-site and cross-site requests).

+### Reload navigations

+Requests issued for reloads triggered through user interface elements (such as a refresh button on a toolbar) are same-site only if the reloaded document was originally navigated to via a same-site request.
+This differs from the handling of other reload navigations, which are always same-site if top-level, since the source browsing context's active document is precisely the document being reloaded.

+This special handling of reloads triggered through a user interface element avoids sending `SameSite` cookies on user-initiated reloads if they were withheld on the original navigation (i.e., if the initial navigation were cross-site).
+If the reload navigation were instead considered same-site, and sent all the initially withheld `SameSite` cookies, the security benefits of withholding the cookies in the first place would be nullified.
+This is especially important given that the absence of `SameSite` cookies withheld on a cross-site navigation request may lead to visible site breakage, prompting the user to trigger a reload.

+For example, suppose the user clicks on a link from `https://attacker.example/` to `https://victim.example/`.
+This is a cross-site request, so `SameSite=Strict` cookies are withheld.
+Suppose this causes `https://victim.example/` to appear broken, because the site only displays its sensitive content if a particular `SameSite` cookie is present in the request.
+The user, frustrated by the unexpectedly broken site, presses refresh on their browser's toolbar.
+To now consider the reload request same-site and send the initially withheld `SameSite` cookie would defeat the purpose of withholding it in the first place, as the reload navigation triggered through the user interface may replay the original (potentially malicious) request.
+Thus, the reload request should be considered cross-site, like the request that initially navigated to the page.

 # IANA Considerations

 ## Cookie {#iana-cookie}